tealhorizon87/ms4_right-fit-tailoring/README.md

 Wish list app user stories:
   - As a registered user, I want to -
     - be able to add and remove items to a wish list
-    - be able to have more than one wish list at a time
     - be able to see what the total cost of the items in the wish list is
     - be able to add items to the shopping cart directly from the wish list